-In any case it includes at least examination on the actual site of use.
+In any case it includes at least examination in actual site of use.

-Compliance with the requirements shall be checked after adjustment of the instrument.
+The compliance with the requirements shall be checked after adjustment of the instrument.

 Several calibration gases shall be used with calorific values equally spaced on the long-term CV-range for the installation site.